JwelSharma/fantasy-premier-league-analytics-dashboard/README.md

 ## Limitations and Future Work

-- The prediction model has limited explanatory power and should be used as a directional aid.
+- The prediction model has limited explanatory power and should be used as a directional aid
-- FPL outcomes are noisy and affected by many match-specific factors not fully captured in the model.
+- FPL outcomes are noisy and affected by many match-specific factors not fully captured in the model
-- The dashboard is strongest for short-term comparison and decision support, not long-range forecasting.
+- The dashboard is strongest for short-term comparison and decision support, not long-range forecasting

 Built by Jwel Sharma for FPL managers and data science portfolio. ⭐